DocHub-ULB/DocHub/README.md

 Beta402 or DocHub is a website, written in django.
 It's main goal is to provide a space for students (for now form the [ULB](http://ulb.ac.be) univeristy) to collaborate, help each other and distribute old exams and exercices.

-There is a [live instance of DocHub](http://cours.urlab.be) hosted by UrLab.
+There is a [live instance of DocHub](http://dochub.be) hosted by UrLab and the Cercle-Informatique.

 ## Screenshots